thosgood/this-weeks-finds/markdown/201-250/week234.md

 In response to my comment "Every tuning system is thus a compromise.
 I would like to understand this better...", Dmitri Tymoczko wrote:

-> William Sethares' "Tuning, Timbre, Spectrum, Scale" is the best
+> William \mathsf{Set}hares' "Tuning, Timbre, Spectrum, Scale" is the best
 > book about this.
 He has a convincing demonstration that "pure
 > ratios" are not in themselves important: what's important is that
 > the overtones of two simultaneously-sounding notes match.
 Since